 We cut consumption in food and dining by 45%.
 This budgetary number includes groceries equivalent to our typical monthly spend, but it eliminates almost all restaurants.
 Makes sense, but maybe a little aggressive.

-For the cuts in the shopping category, we will be significantly reducing random purchases that had become a part of our normal life, such as new clothes, toys, and such, and the remaining budget will be used for needed gear and clothing replacements.
+For the cuts in the shopping category, we’ll be significantly reducing random purchases that had become a part of our normal life, such as new clothes, toys, and such.
+The remaining budget will be used for needed gear and clothing replacements.

 Don’t be overconfident in your ability to reduce expenses